cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+5/22/2021

+First commit that finishes out the basic refactoring to using a common list control!
+A lot of changes went into this and overall I'm happy with the new code structure.

 5/18/2021